After an incredible time on Koh Wai, I was already wondering if I’d be able to top it.

 The effort Dave put in was worth the reward, because after battling with bad roads for what felt like hours, we finally reached Turtle Beach.

 A theme was starting to emerge from this island-hopping adventure, and that was finding myself on a beautiful beach with nobody else in sight.
 Turtle Beach was one of the best I’d seen in Thailand, offering up white sand, clear waters, and no other humans around.
 What more do you need from an island holiday?

 Dave fell off a palm tree.

-To be fair, it was my fault for telling him to lie on it because it would look amazing for Instagram.
+To be fair, it was my fault for telling him to lie on it because it would make for a great photo.

 “If we had longer on Koh Mak,” I said to Dave.
 “I think I’d come here every day.”

 It was one of the prettiest beaches I’d stepped foot on in this country, and a big part of what made it so special was having it all to ourselves.
 As I said in my post about Koh Wai, the islands that make up the Koh Chang island chain are far from undiscovered — there are around 40 guesthouses and hotels on Koh Mak, for example — but they’re far less visited than the big hitters in Thai tourism.
 The fact that you can have a beautiful beach like this all to yourself on Koh Mak is something that makes it one of my favourite islands in the country.

 We hung around taking photos for a couple of hours, then leapt back on the scooter in search of a mid-afternoon snack.